jovian-explorer/exo_k/README.md

 # past releases

+v1.1.0 (August 2021): New scheme for the computation of atmospheric emission/transmission to ensure an improved numerical accuracy.
+The variable names to instantiate atm objects have changed accordingly (see tutorial).

+v1.0.2 (June 2021): Adds a few missing dependencies.
+Enables computation of thermal emission spectra with scattering through the two-stream method (full documentation pending).
+Enables creating Xtables for a mix of gases (CIA can be added as well).
+Solves some issues with the 2018 Hitran CIA format.

 v1.0.1 (Jan 2021): Solves a binary/string conversion issue introduced by version 3 of h5py.
 Enables linear interpolation in pressure (default is log).
 Enables creation of